Forced organ harvesting from Falun Gong practitioners in China: Persecution of Falun Gong

-Verdicts and reports of organ harvesting from Falun Gong
+Allegations, investigations, and tribunal

-Sujiatun
+Epoch Times reports on Sujiatun

-The first allegations of large-scale organ harvesting from Falun Gong practitioners were made in March 2006 by three individuals claiming knowledge of involuntary organ extractions at the Sujiatun Thrombosis Hospital in Shenyang, Liaoning province.
+The first allegations of large-scale organ harvesting from Falun Gong practitioners were published by The Epoch Times.
+According to its articles in early 2006, three individuals claimed knowledge of involuntary organ extractions at the Sujiatun Thrombosis Hospital in Shenyang, Liaoning province.
 One of the whistleblowers, the wife of a surgeon at the hospital, claimed her husband had performed numerous operations to remove the corneas of Falun Gong practitioners for transplant.

 Representatives of the U.S. State Department were dispatched to the Sujiatun hospital to investigate the claims.
-They made two visits, first was unannounced and another a tour of the facilities and found no evidence to prove the allegations were true, but said they remained concerned over China's treatment of Falun Gong and the reports of organ harvesting.
+They made two visits, first was unannounced and another a tour of the facilities and found no evidence that the hospital was used for anything other than its normal function, but said they remained concerned over China's treatment of Falun Gong and reports of organ harvesting.
 Soon thereafter, in May 2006, the Coalition to Investigate the Persecution of Falun Gong asked former Canadian parliamentarian David Kilgour and human rights lawyer David Matas to investigate the broader allegations of organ harvesting from Falun Gong practitioners in China.
 Kilgour and Matas agreed to conduct an investigation as volunteers.